-- Strategic context Does strategic context of this area support new public toilet provision? - Land ownership - o Site limitation e.g. retarding basin, transmission line - Any new public toilet committed in proximity - Potential public toilet in proposed new council building - Whether this location is supported by Internal Stakeholder Consultation feedback - o Any other strategic reference supports new PT provision, e.g. ISP - Existing non-public toilet in proximity of gap area Are existing non-public toilet suitable for potential new public toilet provision? - Building typology standalone or hosted in building - Opening hour and cleaning regime including cost - Capacity number of pan, urinal, basin - o Whether compliant with current DDA standard - What supplementary facilities are provided - Direct external access - Access to car park - Locking mechanism door lock, padlock, electric strike - On-site assessment Is the site context and condition appropriate and practical for new public toilet provision? - Nearby playground - Nearby sports field - Nearby shared trail - Existing service connection - o Terrain - Connectivity to the surroundings - o Building asset condition - General asset condition and vandalism situation - Surveillance from the surrounding area
+Strategic context - Does strategic context of this area support new public toilet provision?

+- Land ownership - Site limitation, such as retarding basin and transmission line - Is there any new public toilet committed in proximity? - Potential public toilet in proposed new council building - Whether this location is supported by Internal Stakeholder Consultation feedback? - Is there any other strategic reference that supports new public toilet provision?

+Existing non-public toilet in proximity of gap area - Are existing non-public toilet suitable for potential new public toilet provision?

+- Building typology standalone or hosted in building - Opening hour and cleaning regime with associated cost - Capacity number of pans, urinals and basins - Whether it is compliant with current DDA standard? - What supplementary facilities are provided? - Does it have a direct external access? - Does it have an access to car park? - Locking mechanism, such as door lock, padlock, electric strike.

+On-site assessment - Is the site context and condition appropriate and practical for new public toilet provision?

+- Nearby playground

+- Nearby sports field

+- Nearby shared trail

+- Existing service connection

+- Terrain

+- Connectivity to the surroundings

+- Building asset condition

+- General asset condition and vandalism situation

+- Surveillance from the surrounding area